dlock8/InterconnectIO_Master/firmware/README.md

 GPIO:In:DEVice2:GP9?            --> Read value of gpio 9 on device 2 (Slave_2)
 GPIO:SETPad:DEVice3:GP22        --> Set PAD value (8 bits) on gpio 22 on Device 3 (Slave_3)
 GPIO:GETPad:DEVice1:GP8?        --> Read PAD value (8 bits) on gpio 8 on Device 1 (Slave_1)

+SYSTem:BEEPer                   --> Turn ON momentary the beeper SYSTEM:DEVice:VERsion?          --> Read version of each Pico devices [0,1,2,3], return string
+                                    ex: 1.8, 1.3, 1.3 1.3

 ## Relay numbering.
 Differential relay will be located on lower address.
 Single ended relay to be connected to high or low side following the address.
     Relay bank 1   Channel 100 @ 115